tamucc-comp-bio/classroom_repo_2024/assignments/assignment_0.md

 I highly recommend that you print out the [Linux Cheat Sheet](../resources/CheatSheetLinux_8-12-2016.pdf) which I created for myself and my students when I was learning `bash`.
 Print it out and use it as a mousepad.
 It's unique because it translates english into `bash`.

 ChatGPT, Google Gemini, and Anthropic Claude are all useful AI large language models for assisting you in understanding the concepts in this assignment.
+They are really good at interpreting error messages for you.

 ---